jspm/jspm-cli/docs/registry-api.md

 * meta can contain other lookup data that will be returned to the download function.
 * Only versions that are valid semvers will be selected when doing version install ranges.

-#### download (packageName, version, hash, meta, dir)
+#### download (packageName, version, hash, meta, targetDir)
 ```
-  -> Promise pjson
+  -> Promise packageConfig
 ```

-* Downloads into `dir`
+* Downloads into `targetDir`
-* Only needs to return the package.json object if no `getPackageConfig` hook is provided.
+* Only needs to return the package config if no `getPackageConfig` hook is provided.

 #### getPackageConfig (packageName, version, hash, meta), optional
 ```
-  -> Promise pjson, always takes preference over download pjson
+  -> Promise package config, always takes preference over download package config
 ```
 * Allows for downloads not to block dependency tree discovery

-#### processPackageConfig (pjson, packageName), optional
+#### processPackageConfig (packageConfig, packageName), optional
 ```
-  -> Promise pjson
+  -> Promise processed packageConfig
 ```

-* Used to apply modification operations to the package.json file prior to build operations.
+* Used to apply modification operations to the package configuration prior to build operations.
-* Called before reading dependencies, allowing for registry-specific custom dependency formats to be converted into jspm-form here.
+* The `dependencies` returned will be immediately used for preloading dependencies in parallel to downloads.
 * This function, as well as the build, are separated from the transport implementations to enable linking workflows.
-* Package.json provided already has overrides added, and the `jspm` property applied as an override.
-The `jspm` property containing the override that was applied is still provided.
+* Package configuration provided already has overrides included, and any `jspm` property merged in as well.
+The `jspm` property containing the derived override that was applied is still provided.

-#### build (pjson, dir), optional
+#### processPackage (packageConfig, packageDir), optional
 ```
-  -> optional array of build warnings to be saved under `.jspm.error` in the package
+  -> Promise processed packageConfig
 ```
-* Build can modify the pjson object, which is then finally saved to `.jspm.json`.
+* With the package files present, further configuration processing can be appiled before returning the final packageConfig.
-* The main entry point can still be modified in the package.json.
+* The main entry point can still be specified in the packageConfig
-* Additional dependencies can be added to the package.json, in which case they will be downloaded after build.
+* Additional dependencies can be added to the packageConfig, in which case they will be downloaded after build.
-* Dependencies cannot be modified or removed though.
+* Dependencies cannot be modified or removed though due to preloading.

 #### getOverride(registry, packageName, versionRange, override)